 Working alongside current processes, the UWI Label offers an innovative and accurate solution.
 This smart label allows you to determine at a glance whether products are still safe, or need to be replaced.

 Ideal for products such as:

-- Eye drops, Insulin and other multi-dose vials or any product with a high risk of contamination once opened
+- Eye drops and other products with a high risk of contamination once opened

 - Enteral feeding products that may be opened and used for more than one feed